RajYeola/Footygram/README.md

 # Footygram
-A social media app where all football lovers can engage ⚽
+A social media app where all football lovers can engage with each other⚽

 ## Tech Stack
 - React